 Working during the summer when school is out of session is a great opportunity for teenagers to make money and assert their independence.
-Having a summer job can help you earn spending money, pay for college, and gain practical experience for a future career, all while providing opportunities not available during the school year.
+Having a summer job can help you earn extra income, reduce your college tuition bill and corresponding reliance on student loans, and gain practical experience for a future career, all while providing opportunities that might not be available during the school year.

 Deciding what you want to do is the hard part.
 Do you want to work outside?
 Work with others?
 Work with animals?
-Once you figure that out, you will find that there are summer jobs that fit the bill for almost any interests you may have.
+Once you figure that out, you’ll find there are summer jobs that fit the bill for almost any interests you may have.

 As a high schooler, you may feel as though you lack the necessary experience to land a prime gig.
-However, there are plenty of jobs you are qualified for that pay rather well.
-Both part-time and full-time jobs are available for people of all abilities.
+But there are plenty of entry-level jobs for high schoolers and college students that pay rather well and tend to be more plentiful during the summer.
+These are among the best.

 2. Camp Counselor

 Do you enjoy spending time outdoors — camping, hiking, playing sports?
 Do you also enjoy supervising and mentoring kids?
 Then working as a camp counselor is the perfect job for you.

 There are summer camps all over the country designated for almost any activity you could imagine, so you can likely find a perfect match for your interests.
 If you don’t mind spending weeks at a time away from home, sleepaway camps typically offer free room and board, opportunities to socialize with fellow counselors after hours, and ample outdoor recreation opportunities on days off.
 Otherwise, you can work during the day and sleep in your own bed every night as a day camp counselor.

 Being a camp counselor is definitely an entry-level job, but employers may prefer or require candidates with safety certifications like CPR and basic first aid.
 Considering most camp counselors work just eight to 12 weeks out of the year, the median pay — about $36,000 annually, according to Glassdoor — is quite good.

 3. Landscaping and Lawn Care Worker